wdporter/i-am-that-ebook/src/88-knowledge-by-the-mind-is-not-true-knowledge/readme.md

 is.
 You may question the appearance, but not the fact.
 What is at the root of the fact?</p>

-<p><b>M:</b> The ‘I am’ is at the root of all appearance and the permanent link
+<p><b>M:</b> The “I am” is at the root of all appearance and the permanent link
-in the succession of events that we call life; but I am beyond the ‘I am’.</p>
+in the succession of events that we call life; but I am beyond the “I am”.</p>

 <p><b>Q:</b> I have found that the realised people usually describe their state
 in terms borrowed from their religion.
-You happen to be a Hindu, so you talk of <a href="One of the gods of the Hindu trinity: Brahma, the creator; Vishnu, the preserver; Shiva, the destroyer.">Brahma</a>, <span data-tippy-content="One of the Gods of the Hindu trinity — Brahma, the creator; Vishnu, the preserver and Shiva, the destroyer.">Vishnu</a> and
+You happen to be a Hindu, so you talk of <a href="One of the gods of the Hindu trinity: Brahma, the creator; Vishnu, the preserver; Shiva, the destroyer.">Brahma</a>, <span href="One of the Gods of the Hindu trinity — Brahma, the creator; Vishnu, the preserver and Shiva, the destroyer.">Vishnu</a> and
 <a href="One of the gods of the Hindu trinity — Brahma, the
 creator; Vishnu, the preserver; and Shiva, the destroyer.
 Shiva actually means